AVianEco/Softspoken/README.md

 ### Using the Launcher - Easy Install
 - Once the above requirements are installed, in this repo click on the green "<> Code" button then select download zip.
-- Unzip the downloaded repo to a location on your computer where you'd like Softspoke to live.
+- Unzip the downloaded repo to a location on your computer where you'd like Softspoken to live.
 - Open the unzipped Softspoken folder, click into "Softspoken-main" and find the "softspoken_launcher.bat".
 - Double-clicking on this .bat file will open a command-line interface to walk you through installing the dependancies for softspoken, then it will launch the app.